Imaginary (sociology): Taylor

 Canadian philosopher Charles Taylor uses the concept of modern social imaginaries to explore the Western transition from the hierarchical norms of pre-modern social imaginaries to the egalitarian, horizontal, direct access social imaginary of modernity.
 He sees the Renaissance ideal of civility and self-fashioning as a sort of halfway house on the road to modernity and modern morality.
-The modern social imaginary he considers comprises a system of interlocking spheres, including reflexivity and the social contract, public opinion and Habermas' public sphere, the political/market economy as an independent force, and the self-government of citizens within a society as a normative ideal.
+The modern social imaginary he considers comprises a system of interlocking spheres, including reflexivity and the social contract public opinion and Habermas' public sphere, the political-market economy as an independent force, and the self-government of citizens within a society as a normative ideal.

 Taylor has acknowledged the influence of Benedict Anderson in his formulation of the concept of the social imaginary.
-Anderson treated the nation as 'an imagined political community ...nation-ness, as well as nationalism, are cultural artifacts of a particular kind'.
+Anderson treated the nation as "an imagined political community ... nation-ness, as well as nationalism, are cultural artifacts of a particular kind".

 Ontology

 While not constituting an established reality, the social imaginary is nevertheless an institution in as much as it represents the system of meanings that govern a given social structure.
 These imaginaries are to be understood as historical constructs defined by the interactions of subjects in society.
 In that sense, the imaginary is not necessarily "real" as it is an imagined concept contingent on the imagination of a particular social subject.
 Nevertheless, there remains some debate among those who use the term (or its associated terms, such as imaginaire) as to the ontological status of the imaginary.
 Some, such as Henry Corbin, understand the imaginary to be quite real indeed, while others ascribe to it only a social or imagined reality.

-John R. Searle considered the ontology of the social imaginary to be complex, but that in practice 'the complex structure of social reality is, so to speak, weightless and invisible.
-The child is brought up in a culture where he or she simply takes social reality for granted. ...The complex ontology seems simple'.
-He added the subtle distinction that social reality was observer-relative, and so would 'inherit that ontological subjectivity.
-But this ontological subjectivity does not prevent claims about observer-relative features from being epistemically objective'.
+John R. Searle considered the ontology of the social imaginary to be complex, but that in practice "the complex structure of social reality is, so to speak, weightless and invisible.
+The child is brought up in a culture where he or she simply takes social reality for granted. ...
+The complex ontology seems simple".
+He added the subtle distinction that social reality was observer-relative, and so would "inherit that ontological subjectivity.
+But this ontological subjectivity does not prevent claims about observer-relative features from being epistemically objective".

 Technology

 In 1995 George E. Marcus edited a book with the title Technoscientific Imaginaries which ethnographically explored contemporary science and technology.
-A collection of encounters in the technosciences by a collective of anthropologists and others, the volume aimed to find strategic sites of change in contemporary worlds that no longer fit traditional ideas and pedagogies and that are best explored through a collaborative effort between technoscientists and social scientists.
+A collection of encounters in the technosciences by a collective of anthropologists and others, the volume aimed to find strategic sites of change in contemporary worlds that no longer fit traditional ideas and pedagogies and that are best explored through a collaborative effort among technoscientists and social scientists.
 While the Lacanian imaginary is only indirectly invoked, the interplay between emotion and reason, desire, the symbolic order, and the real are repeatedly probed.
 Crucial to the technical side of these imaginaries are the visual, statistical, and other representational modes of imaging that have both facilitated scientific developments and sometimes misdirected a sense of objectivity and certitude.
-Such work accepts that 'technological meaning is historically grounded and, as a result, becomes located within a larger social imaginary'.
+Such work accepts that "technological meaning is historically grounded and, as a result, becomes located within a larger social imaginary".